ISO 20022: The New Standard

 November 2025

-SWIFT will require that all banks migrate to the ISO 20022 message standard for wires by
+SWIFT requires that all banks migrate to the ISO 20022

 FAQs

-ISO stands for the International Organization for Standardization.
-ISO 20022 is a global standard for electronic financial messaging for wires that replaces legacy formats like SWIFT MT and EDI.
+ISO 20022 is a global standard for electronic financial messaging introduced in 2004.
+It is being adopted for wire transfers to replace legacy formats like SWIFT MT and EDI.
 It offers a richer, more structured data format, improving payment processing, compliance and reconciliation.

 The transition ensures better interoperability between banks and corporations, enhances straight-through processing (STP), improves fraud detection and aligns with regulatory and compliance needs.